Key Takeaways:

 Earn Your PharmD

 The Doctor of Pharmacy (PharmD) is the degree you need to become a pharmacist.
-It usually takes four years to finish after you graduate college.
+It typically takes four years to complete after graduating from college.
 In this program, you’ll learn all about medicine.
 Some of the things you’ll study include:

 - Pharmacology: This is the science of how medicines work in the body.